Purpose of Bylaws for Corporations

 In most cases, officers are categorized as employees of the corporation.
 They oversee the daily administration of business and make reports to the board of directors.
 Most corporations allow directors to serve for one year.
 Sometimes, an individual can hold more than one office; however, the same person cannot serve as both secretary and president.

 If you need help with creating corporate bylaws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.